 Insider Threat Detection via Access Pattern Monitoring

 AI-powered fraud detection has an analytical mechanism that allows spotting fraud that comes from the employees.
-This mechanism highlights the importance of data analytics in finance as it tracks every privileged click, query, and API call, comparing them with peer behavior and personal history.
+This mechanism highlights the importance of data analytics in finance as it tracks every privileged click, query, and API call through real-time monitoring, comparing them with peer behavior and personal history.
 Unusual data exports in the night, sudden USB writes, or repeated lookups of sensitive tables trigger an automatic privilege downgrade and a discreet alert to security staff.
 By reading intent signals the system moves beyond simple logs to deliver context-aware protection against insider misuse.

 Only established tech vendors can expertly navigate data analytics, AI/ML, and behavioral biometrics for fraud detection.